 The U-M Club of Houston established its Scholarship Fund in 2014, to benefit Houston-area students attending the University of Michigan.
 These awards are presented each summer for the upcoming academic year only, and are non-renewable.

-For the 2022-2023 academic year, the club granted two awards of $1000 each, to two first-year students from the Houston area.
+For the 2023-2024 academic year, the club granted three awards of $1000 each, to three first-year students from the Houston area.

 Award Application Process